Carpet vs Hardwood: The Comprehensive Guide to Flooring

 - The carpet needs to be regularly cleaned through hoovering.

 - Hardwood has a classic look often synonymous with luxury.

 - To maintain the appearance of hardwood, it will need to be treated regularly.

 - Vinyl and laminate floors often imitate the image of wooden floor.

-- An expert installer will fit carpet and laminate relatively quickly.
-Vinyl floors may require more floor preparation & hardwood floors require more particular conditions to exist, if the installation is to be successful.
+- An expert installer will fit the carpet and laminate relatively quickly.
+Vinyl floors may require more floor preparation & hardwood floors require more particular conditions to exist if the installation is to be successful.

 - Hard flooring provides a different aesthetic but it’s generally acknowledged that carpet is the more comfortable flooring, because it provides underfoot cushioning, as well as thermal & sound insulation.

 - Hardwood floors are the most expensive of the floors.